Denis123-commit1/Introduction-in-computer-vision/README.md

 # Introduction-in-computer-vision
-Trying to build computer vision model by means of tensorflow library an train data
+Trying to build computer vision model by means of tensorflow library on the dataset